 • Gorgoneion [or Medusa] on an Athena Parthenos

 Roman emperors - among freestanding sculptures portraying Roman emperors, a common type shows the emperor wearing a highly ornamented muscle cuirass, often with a scene from mythology.
-Figures such as winged victories, enemies in defeat, and virtues personified represent the emperor as master of the world.
+Figures such as winged victories, enemies in defeat and virtues personified represent the emperor as master of the world.
 Symbolic arrangements this elaborate never appear on Greek cuirasses.
 The cuirass on the famous Augustus of Prima Porta is particularly ornate.
-In the center, a Roman officer is about to receive a Roman military standard (aquila) from a bearded "barbarian" who appears to be a Parthian.
+In the centre, a Roman officer is about to receive a Roman military standard (aquila) from a bearded "barbarian" who appears to be a Parthian.
 The Roman, who has a hound at his side, is most often identified as a young Tiberius, and the scene is usually read as the return in 20 BC of the standards lost at the Battle of Carrhae in 53 BC.
 The anatomically realistic navel (Greek omphalos, Latin umbilicus) is placed between the two central figures, slightly below ground level in relation to the feet and centered above the personification of Earth, positioned over the abdomen.
 Her reclining position, cornucopia, and the presence of suckling babies is common to other goddesses in Augustan art who represent peace and prosperity.
 Other figures include a lyre-playing Apollo riding a griffin, Diana on the back of a hind, and the quadriga of the Sun at the top.

-18] Regarding François-Esprit-Louis STUBLEIN i found this written by Blanchefort on the following website: HERE - " The case of Eugene Stublein to which M. de Sede attributed the 'Engraved stones of [the] Languedoc", where the work of Venerable Father Courtauly was involved, a sample being deposited at the National Library and copies of which are distributed in mysterious ways, is easier to be elucidated.
-Stublein existed.
-One is struck by this little southern surname.
-The Stublein are Lorraine.
+The Stublein are from Lorraine.
 The strain is in Saint-Avold, capital of the canton of Moselle, in the district of Forbach.
-If they came in Aude, it is by accident.
+If they came to the Aude, it is by accident.
 In 1820 the Marquise de Poulpry died, sole heir of the family Castagne whose last, Francois, was co-director of the East India Company and one of the richest men in France under the old regime: he had happened to lend money to the king!
 Before the Revolution, the Marquise de Poulpry enjoyed an immense fortune.
 Under the Restoration, she died ruined.
 Of all the possessions, to all areas of the upper valley of the Aude and Pyrénées, she had kept the forge of Quillan.
-This circumstance did his nephew by marriage and sole heir, the Duke of La Rochefoucauld, a master blacksmith.
+This circumstance meant her nephew by marriage was sole heir, the Duke of La Rochefoucauld, a master blacksmith.
 He proceeded to run this business and placed under the supervision of his trusted secretary and steward, François-Louis Esprit Stublein, he called in the country.
 Stublein was educated.
 He held the baccalaureate, rare at that time.
 When La Rochefoucauld, a few years later, sold the forge to Marshal Clauzel, he had no trouble getting to his businessman now unemployed a patent schoolmaster.
-That Sprit Stublein teacher and director of a boarding school in Sigean.
+That Stublein teacher and director of a boarding school in Sigean.
 Meanwhile, he had married a girl of the high valley of the Aude, Eglantine Maury.
-This is in Sigean were born two son: Emile to be a teacher in Alet, and Charles-Louis-Eugène, born in 1832, who became a teacher too.
+In Sigean were born two son: Emile to be a teacher in Alet, and Charles-Louis-Eugène, born in 1832, who became a teacher too.
 This one was just beginning when he married Josephine Lacapelle, which belonged to one of the most honorable families of Quillan.
 He served successively Issel, in Ouveillan, in Ladern in Alzonne, in Quillan and Espéraza and finally Nébias where he remained in office a long time.
-From a young age he was destined to s astronomy and despite the rusticity of the instruments he used, he obtained early results so accurate he was asked to provide weather forecasts for various newspapers.
+From a young age he was destined to like astronomy and despite the rusticity of the instruments he used, he obtained early results so accurate he was asked to provide weather forecasts for various newspapers.
 Around 1860 - 1870, cétait an unusual thing.
 He thus published notices and articles in the Courrier de l'Aude, Petit Marseillais, finally in the Dispatch.
 He brought an uninterrupted contribution to newspapers and bulletins of the Society for Agriculture and Agricultural Committees of the Aude and Herault.
 Besides his chronicles, we only know him a little book: Description of a trip to the thermal baths of the district of Limoux, Limoux printed in 1877.
 Everything he wrote was signed: Stublein Corbières .
-But never, never did Eugene Stublein occupied archeology.
+But never, never did Eugene Stublein study archeology.
 He looked to the sky, the point at his feet.
-And if in his description spas ... it comes to Rennes les Bains is only descriptive terms".
+And if in his description spas ... he comes to Rennes les Bains is only descriptive terms".